vogdb/stdp-mnist/README.md

 ### About
 It is an attempt to reproduce results of the original project.
-For the original Readme see the original `readme.txt`.
+For the original Readme see the original `original/readme.txt`.

 #### py2brian
 There I started to refactor the existing brian1 version but it is a very time consuming process as the existing code is